UCSC-Treehouse/lib-prep-visualization/README.md

 Once each compendia from the config has been loaded into an Anndata object, the script will concatenate all of the Anndata objects into a single Anndata object.
 This is preformed using the `anndata.concat()` method from the Anndata library, which concatenates row-wise (i.e., samples are stacked, genes are aligned).

+If the `sample_subset` option is provided in the config, the script filters the merged Anndata object to only include samples whose IDs are present in the specified TSV file.

 The script then computes the neighbor graph and UMAP using the `scanpy` library and storing the results in the Anndata object.
 Both are seeded with the `seed` value from the config for reproducibility.
 If no seed is provided in the config, a default value of 42 is used.

-Finally, the processed Anndata object is saved to `processed/processed_data.hd5ad`.
+Finally, the processed Anndata object is saved to `processed/{out_dir_name}/merged_compendia.h5ad`.

 Logs for the script are saved to `processed/process.log`.